Bakrferas/AWS-Workshops/WildRydes/README.md

 * AWS Lambda - provide backend process for handling requests from your web application, i.e. function that is invoked whebver a user requests a unicorn to be sent to a location of his/er choice.
 The function will select a unicorn from the fleet, record the request in a DynamoDB table and then respond to the front-end application with details about the unicorn being dispatched.
 * Amazon API Gateway - makes it easy for developers to create, maintain, and secure APIs.
 It's used to expose the Lambda function built as a RESTful API.
 * Amazon S3 - object storage for hosting static web site content (HTML, CSS, JavaScript, images and other files).
-* Amazon DynamoDB - NoSQL database service used to provide a table to record the unicorn requests in a DynamoDB table.
+* Amazon DynamoDB - NoSQL database service used to provide a table to record the unicorn requests in a DynamoDB table.</br>